JOB ANNOUNCEMENT (June 11, 2021): First-round interview applications due by July 9, 2021.

 Half to Full-time

 This position will work in close partnership with the RCD Soil Scientist and Civil Engineer as well as local organizational and agricultural partners to implement on-farm irrigation evaluations, nutrient management, erosion control and water quality improvement projects in Monterey County.
-The ideal candidate is a well-rounded agricultural scientist, engineer or hydrologist with solid data management and analysis skills and several years working experience, including field work with farmers in Spanish and English.
-The successful candidate must have knowledge of irrigation systems, water quality and watershed function, and be a fluent speaker of Spanish and English.
-Candidates also should be comfortable speaking in public and capable of organizing and giving educational and professional presentations.
+The ideal candidate is a well-rounded agricultural scientist or engineer with solid data management and analysis skills and several years working experience, including field work with farmers in Spanish and English.
+The successful candidate must have knowledge of agricultural systems, plant science and project management, and be a fluent speaker of Spanish and English.
+Candidates also should be comfortable speaking in public and capable of organizing and giving educational and professional presentations and reports.

 - Provide in-field technical assistance and trainings for farmers and farm workers in Spanish and English regarding soil, water and nutrient management (one-on-one and groups).

 - Collaborate with area farmers and partner organizations for soil, water and nutrient management project development, design, implementation & effectiveness monitoring.

 Collaborative Tasks with Soil Scientist & Civil Engineer: